-For family members claiming disability who receive disability benefits from the SSA, COC will attempt to obtain information about disability benefits through the HUD Enterprise Income Verification (EIV) system.
-If documentation from HUD's EIV System is not available, COC will request a current (dated within the last 60 days) SSA benefit verification letter from each family member claiming disability status.
-If the family is unable to provide the document(s), COC will ask the family to request a benefit verification letter by either calling SSA at 1-800-772-1213, or by requesting it from www.ssa.gov.
-Once the applicant or participant receives the benefit verification letter they will be required to provide it to COC.
+For family members claiming disability who receive disability benefits from the SSA, the PHA will attempt to obtain information about disability benefits through the HUD Enterprise Income Verification (EIV) system.
+If documentation from HUD's EIV System is not available, the PHA will request a current (dated within the appropriate benefit year) SSA benefit verification letter from each family member claiming disability status.
+If the family is unable to provide the document(s), the PHA will ask the family to request a benefit verification letter by either calling SSA at 1-800-772-1213, or by requesting it from www.ssa.gov.
+Once the applicant or participant receives the benefit verification letter they will be required to provide it to the PHA.